skylantix/Website/src/content/terms.md

 ## 5. Early Member Benefits

-The first 50 members receive extraordinary perks when Skylantix reaches 1,200 members:
+The first 50 members total (regardless of plan type) receive extraordinary perks when Skylantix reaches 1,250 members:

-- **Annual subscribers:** All fees waived permanently (free for life)
+- **If you chose annual:** All fees waived as long as Skylantix operates
-- **Monthly subscribers:** Permanent 50% discount ($10/month instead of $20)
+- **If you chose monthly:** 50% discount ($10/month instead of $20) as long as Skylantix operates

 **Important:**
 - Early member status is tied to your account (non-transferable)
 - If you cancel and rejoin, you lose early member benefits
-- Benefits activate automatically when we reach 1,200 members
+- Benefits activate automatically when we reach 1,250 members

 ---